ccpk1/Home-Assistant-Energy-Management/README.md

 ### Create a template trigger for all energy sensors
 The reason for the trigger template for sensors is to control the number of updates that would occur otherwise.
 In my case I'm having the templates evaluate and capture energy data from all sensors and groups every 5 seconds.
 So my trigger is a 5 second pattern.
 You can change that to your needs, but your database will grow very quickly and performance will suffer if you aren't careful.

 **IMPORTANT:** If you use a regular template sensor without a trigger for a group of devices, you will likely have issues.
 Consider a group with 10 devices getting updates every 1 second.
 That template will re-evaluate every time each one of those devices reports.
-That's at least 10+ updates per second for each group sensor which over days and weeks will add up up to issues.
+That's at least 10+ updates per second for each group sensor which over days and weeks will add up to issues.

 ```yaml
 template: